Oluwamuyiwa01/Development-of-a-Deep-Learning-Based-Static-Sign-Language-Recognition-Model/README.md

 <img width="1366" height="768" alt="Screenshot (32)" src="https://github.com/user-attachments/assets/4f71ac7a-78db-46d6-b11b-0cad899b013c" />

 ## Contribution.

-This project presents a deep learning-based static sign language recognition model that enhances basic communication for individuals with hearing impairments.
+The project enhances basic communication for individuals with hearing impairments.
 Using Convolutional Neural Networks (CNNs) and advanced preprocessing techniques, the system accurately classifies static hand gestures in real-time.
 It is optimized for speed and efficiency, making it suitable for deployment on standard hardware.
 Beyond its practical impact, the project addresses gaps in existing models and provides a solid foundation for future work on dynamic gestures and multi-language sign support.
 It also contributes academically by offering a detailed case study for researchers in computer vision and assistive technology.

 ## Download the Trained Model.